Pnbcris/ModuMic/JOURNAL.md

 - feel of microphone should be 5-10 mm longer for a more comfortable hold (currently feels like a short coffee cup)
 - Housing will fit components, but need to add mounts for everything, including the capsule housings

-# June 14th - Near Finalizing Current Mic Body + Mic Capsule
+# June 14th - Near Finalizing Mic Body + Mic Capsule
 About finished with capsule locking + connection mechanicsm (provided in the picture is a Prototype Design for the Capsule Mounting; has been tested and fits into place nicely)

 ![image](https://github.com/user-attachments/assets/18a47508-273e-4192-8b70-daa25e3c38b5)